-Reconfigure the North Harbor Drive/West Harbor Drive right-of-way to accommodate vehicular traffic while allowing for:
+PD3.45 Reconfigure the North Harbor Drive/West Harbor Drive roadway to accommodate all modes of travel while allowing for:

-- a.
-Two general travel lanes north of Market Street: - AP - b.
-Four general travel lanes south of Market Street;
+- AP a.
+Two general travel lanes north of Market Street; - AP b.
+Four general travel lanes south of Market Street; - AP c.

-- c.
 Bayfront circulator stops, including potential dedicated transit lane; - d.
-Multi-use path north of Market Street; - e.
+Multi-use path north of Market Street: - e.
 Landscaping; and - f.
 Curbside management program, including: - 1.
 Dedicated short-term parking, and longer term Americans with Disabilities Act accessible parking; - 2.
 Passenger, taxi, and ride-share loading areas; and - 3.
-Tenant servicing on the west side of Harbor Drive. - PD3.37 Improve the efficiency and safety of the intersection at G Street and North Harbor Drive by consolidating the two existing crosswalks into a single crossing, with vehicular traffic to be signalized at that intersection.
+Tenant servicing on the west side of Harbor Drive.

+PD3.46 Improve the efficiency and safety of the intersection at G Street and North Harbor Drive by consolidating the two existing crosswalks into a single crossing, with vehicular traffic to be signalized at that intersection.